-SWAN stands for syndrome or syndromes without a name.
-It’s a term the doctors might use when a child has symptoms of a genetic disorder, but these symptoms can’t be diagnosed.
+SWAN stands for syndromes without a name.
+It’s a term the doctors might use when a child has symptoms of a genetic condition, but these symptoms can’t yet be diagnosed.

 SWAN is not a formal medical diagnosis.

 Causes of syndromes without a name (SWAN)

-Doctors think that most syndromes without a name (SWAN) are caused by problems in a child’s genes, which affect how the brain or body functions.
+Doctors think that most syndromes without a name (SWAN) are caused by changes in a child’s genes, which affect how the brain or body functions.

-When genetic disorders can’t be diagnosed: syndromes without a name (SWAN)
+When genetic conditions can’t be diagnosed: syndromes without a name (SWAN)

 When doctors think that a child’s symptoms might be the result of a genetic change, they recommend genetic testing to look for abnormalities or changes in the genes.
 This helps doctors to identify the condition and decide how best to care for the child.

 If genetic testing can’t find the cause of symptoms and doctors can’t identify the cause any other way, they might say that a child has a syndrome without a name (SWAN).

 Why are children not diagnosed?

-There are a few reasons why children with genetic disorders can’t or don’t get diagnoses:
+There are a few reasons why children with genetic conditions can’t or don’t get diagnoses:

 - When a child has a rare or unique combination of symptoms, it can be hard to make a diagnosis.
-Also, symptoms of genetic disorders often overlap, which makes it hard to diagnose or recognise them.
+Also, symptoms of genetic conditions often overlap, which makes it hard to diagnose or recognise them.

-- A child’s symptoms might be different from what doctors usually see in children with genetic conditions that are more easily diagnosed.
+- A child’s symptoms might be different from what doctors usually see in children with more easily diagnosed genetic conditions.

-- A child might have a condition with some features that don’t appear until he’s older, so doctors can’t make a diagnosis until later in the child’s life.
+- A child might have a condition with some features that don’t appear until they’re older, so doctors can’t make a diagnosis until later in the child’s life.

 - A child might have an extremely rare condition, which has not been seen by many doctors.

-- A child’s condition might not yet have been discovered by doctors.
+- The condition itself might not yet have been discovered.
 New genetic conditions are still being discovered as new technologies are developed.